aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 Make a regular install if MacOS Mojave if need be.

 During that you get to create one user with admin rights (i.e. the user that can issue `sudo` commands).
+And change its shell to `zsh`.

 # Turn ssh on